The-Marcy-Lab-School/se-unit-5/lesson-2-events/practice-set/solutions.md

 0. In the context of web programming, what is an event?
 What are some of the different types of events that might occur in a web application?

+**Suggested Answer** In web programming, an event is any external action which can trigger a response by our program.
+Broadcasting events allows us to respond when specific actions occur, rather than constantly monitoring the state of certain inputs.
+For the web, this could be any user action such as scrolling, a mouse click, a key press, or a form submission.

 1. In your own words, describe the event loop.
 How does it work?

 2. Write a function so that, when the user clicks anywhere on the page, the x and y position of the mouse are logged to the console.